 Tufts CTSI’s Clinical and Translational Science (CTS) Graduate Program offers a Summer Institute to introduce a survey of clinical care research topics.
 The Summer Institute is a unique opportunity for physicians, clinicians, veterinarians, and others with advanced biomedical degrees to discover whether clinical and translational research is a field that they would like to pursue, prior to fully committing to a degree program.
-Students in the Summer Institute earn two credits through the Sackler School of Graduate Biomedical Sciences, which may be applied at a later date toward our Certificate, Master’s, or PhD Programs in CTS.
+Students in the Summer Institute earn two credits through the Tufts Graduate School of Biomedical Sciences, which may be applied at a later date toward our Certificate, Master’s, or PhD Programs in CTS.

 Who is eligible?